carpentries-incubator/pangenomics/_episodes/02-downloading-genomes.md

 {: .output}

-Prior to downloading anything from the NCBI, it is advisable to verify if the information we seek is available on the database and its content.
+Prior to downloading anything from the NCBI, it is advisable to verify if the information we seek is available in the database and its content.
 Include the -n flag within your command to avoid this information to be download.
 For instance, if we wish to check the availability of the genome of the
 LMD-9 strain of the Streptococcus thermophilus bacterium in FASTA format, we would type the following: